MichaelJSr/TTSCardMaker/README.md

 Field items may occasionally have a clause that reduces their buy price

-After a field item is bought from the shop, a new one of equal level is drawn to replace it
+After a field item is bought from the shop, the shop slot does not refill.

 At the exact moment that a field item is acquired, the team that acquired it may swap it onto their field for free